dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 ![](image-108.png)

->**xx MSR - Stock availability and stockout percentage - District - Stacked column chart**
+>**54 MSR - Stock availability and stockout percentage - District - Stacked column chart**
 >
 >**Visualization type**: select "Stacked column"
 >**Name \(*)**: "MSR - Stock availability and stockout percentage - District - Stacked column chart"
->**Description**: "MSR DV xx - Monthly Stock Reporting / Stock availability and stockout percentage / Last 12 months / District  / Stacked column chart
+>**Description**: "MSR DV 54 - Monthly Stock Reporting / Stock availability and stockout percentage / Last 12 months / District  / Stacked column chart
 This report displays the stock availability (number of items with non-zero stock on hand divided by the total number of stock items) as percentage for the past 12 months for all health facilities in a district as column charts with a legend."
 >>**Series**
 >>>>**Data Type**: "Indicators"